As an Amazon Associate, I earn from qualifying purchases.

 • Use an apple that will retain its shape and won’t turn into mush upon steaming.
 I prefer Fuji, honeycrisp, or Gala.

-• Leave the peel on for added fiber and nutrition and less prep.
+• Leave the peel on for less prep.

 • Five minutes of steaming works for our preferences for texture, but if you prefer a firmer apple, check at three minutes.